 This item captures transactions that are not subject to recognized netting or that are required to be treated as a separate netting set under section 226J(1) of the BCR.
 If the reporting institution's IMM(CCR) approval covers derivative contracts or SFTs and does not exclude long settlement transactions, the institution should report long settlement transactions in item 21a or 21b, depending on the nature of the long settlement transactions concerned.
-If the institution only use the IMM(CCR) approach for long settlement transactions, the institution should report the long settlement transactions, the institution should report the long settlement transactions in item 21a.
+If the institution only use the IMM(CCR) approach for long settlement transactions but not for other transactions, the institution should report the long settlement transactions in item 21c.